Frequently Asked Questions

 A list of the pesticides used by the District can be found in our Annual Plan, appendix 4 Larvacides and Adulticides page.
 The pesticides we use are designed to be target specific and cause the least environmental disruption possible when used at the label rates dictated by State and Federal law.

-Are mosquitoes attracted to some people more than others and which repellents work best?
+Are mosquitoes attracted to some people more than others?

 Yes.
 Mosquito attraction to humans is a very complex matter.
 Primarily mosquitoes are attracted to the carbon dioxide (CO2) emitted from the breath and pores of humans.
 Mosquitoes are attracted to lactic acid, a by-product of human metabolism found in sweat.
 Mosquitoes are also attracted to fragrances, body heat, moisture, dark colors, and movement.
 During mosquito season it is recommended that people who wish to be less attractive to mosquitoes wear unscented products and light colored clothing.
 Odors produced by skin microflora also play a part in inducing the mosquito to land.
 Over 350 compounds have been isolated from odors produced by human skin.
 Either singly or in combination, many of these compounds may be attractants - and many may be repellents.
 Visual stimuli, such as movement, also factor into host-seeking behavior by mosquitoes.
 Mosquito attraction is complicated and will require many years of testing before it can be completely sorted out.